 Cake Stuck to the Pan

-- Cake tin not greased and floured before putting in the batter, Or
+- Baking tin not greased and floured before putting in the batter, Or

 - Cake left in the tin for too long before trying to remove it, Or

 - Uneven heat circulation, cake tin not kept in the centre of the oven, Or